marrow/cinje/README.rst

 * Many engines are implemented through custom parsing, lexing, and direct abstract syntax tree (AST) manipulation.
   These things are difficult to understand fully and quite an obstacle towards understanding for new users.  cinje avoids them by processing the template source as simple text in a clear, linear, single-pass fashion.
+* Almost all require manual processing in the form of constructing Engine or Template classes, etc.  cinje requires, by comparison, a single import or the runtime of your application.
+Using a template only involves using the template.
 * The _template to Python source_ conversion code must be extensible to allow for the easy addition of new directives.
 * Performance is less important than streaming functionality, but it should be at least "par" with similar engines such as ``mako`` or ``tenjin`` for complete rendering times.
 Utilizing streaming functionality should not impose